Child's Growth and Learning to Nurture Future Citizen

 The next morning, as Siya dialed the number, preparing in her mind the things she would say to win the argument, she was in for a pleasant surprise.
 The lady at the other end was unexpectedly calm and invited her for a quick meeting at the school.

 With the guilt of having missed the last two PTMs riding on her back, she agreed to drop in at the school at 12.
 What followed was a heart-to-heart conversation lasting close to an hour.
-The incident that had caused so much anxiety was a physical altercation between Aryan and a classmate, a typical boys' fight stemming out of bruised egos.
+The incident that had caused so much anxiety was a physical altercation between Aryan and a classmate, a typical boys' fight stemming from bruised egos.
 As a team, the two ladies along with the class teacher devised ways to solve behavioral issues and decided that fortnightly updates will be sent to Siya about her child's progress.
 Also, learning that Siya was an experienced voice and accent trainer at a leading bank, the principal invited her to conduct a Communication Training Series for Senior Children.
 A win-win for all.

 Today schools are more open to constructive feedback and suggestions than in the past when our parents used to have limited access to the teachers and a trip to the school would happen only if it was really unavoidable.
 Many parents are keen to create a positive connection with their child's school and are willing to make the effort to establish a healthy and open relationship with the institution.
 A positive and open dialogue rather than a tug and pull which may result in bitter feelings and compromise the child's learning experience.

-Why is it Important to Build a Healthy Collaboration with Your Child’s School?
+Positive Outcomes of Building a Healthy Collaboration with Your Child’s School?

 “Nobody wants to play with me”.
-When Priya learned that her somewhat shy 7 year old was being left out in the morning sports coaching at her school, she decided to do something concrete about it.
+When Priya learned that her somewhat shy 7-year old was being left out in the morning sports coaching at her school, she decided to do something concrete about it.
 She landed at the school and said she would like to volunteer as an assistant to the sports coach.
 To her delight, the school was more than happy to have an extra helping hand.
 Thus, for a good six months, she went to the school every morning at 7 am, participated in the games and encouraged her child to proactively choose partners and participate in group activities.

 In a week’s time, the transformation began to show.
 The little girl was so confident and proud that her mum was there that she pushed herself to perform better at the sport.
 Slowly other children wanted to partner with her because she was now an asset for the team.
 Priya’s efforts not only improved the child’s confidence and team spirit, her immunity and stamina also got much better.